PeeBs68/pands-project/README.md

 The iris data set is a two dimension array so in order to work with it with import it as a csv file using the pandas```read_csv()```function.
 During the reading of the file  we assign column names (which were not present in our original data set) for later use during our analysis.

 Using the inbuilt functions ```shape``` and ```info()``` we firstly generate basic information about our data set such as the number of rows and columns and also the column names and data types.
 These details are written to the text file.
-Typically the ```info()``` function prints back to the terminal but we supress this and write it only to the text file using code sourced from https://stackoverflow.com/questions/39440253/how-to-return-a-string-from-pandas-dataframe-info
+Typically the ```info()``` function prints back to the terminal but we supress this and write it only to the text file using code sourced from https://stackoverflow.com/questions/39440253/how-to-return-a-string-from-pandas-dataframe-info.
+This requires importing the io module ```import io``` which is used to manage file related input and output operations.

 For our analysis we will start with presenting basic descriptive statistics such as min, max, mean and standard deviation of each attribute.
 Using the inbuilt python function ```describe()``` we could quickly get a full set of summary statistics however this will also include some data not necessary needed for our analysis.
 So we instead specify the exact statistics we want using the indexed values of the data set by specifying them using ```.loc[]```.